Naxos, Greece

 People living in Naxos were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Naxos, you should pack a variety of clothing suitable for the Mediterranean climate, including lightweight clothing for the hot summers and warmer layers for the cooler winters.
 Don't forget to pack swimwear for the beautiful beaches and comfortable walking shoes for exploring the island.
 Sun protection is essential, so pack a good quality sunscreen, a wide-brimmed hat, and sunglasses.
 You should also pack a reusable water bottle to stay hydrated in the heat.
 Bring any prescription medications you need, as well as a basic first aid kit.
 It's also a good idea to pack travel-sized toiletries to use until you can buy more locally.
 If you plan on cooking, consider packing some non-perishable food items to get you started.
 Pack all necessary travel documents, including your passport, driver's license, and any necessary visas or residency paperwork.
 Don't forget to pack your electronics, such as your phone, laptop, and chargers.
 An adapter plug for European outlets will also be necessary.
 If you're moving for work or study, remember to pack any necessary work materials or textbooks.
-Lastly, consider packing a few personal items to make your new place feel like home, such as photos or small mementos," wrote one member in Naxos.
+Lastly, consider packing a few personal items to make your new place feel like home, such as photos or small mementos," said one expat in Naxos.

 Where should I setup a bank account in Naxos?